CentML/DeepView.Profile/docs/remote.md

 ```

 ### Starting DeepView.Explore
-Launch VSCode and open DeepView.Explore by running the Skyline command in the command palette (Ctrl-Shift-P on Linux/Windows, ⌘-Shift-P on macOS).
+Launch VSCode and open DeepView.Explore by running the deepview command in the command palette (Ctrl-Shift-P on Linux/Windows, ⌘-Shift-P on macOS).
 Select your project root and begin profiling.